 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in slate with a metal ridge plate.
-Access into the roof space is gained via a trap hatch in the first-floor landing ceiling.
-There is a fixed ladder and loft light provided, and the roof space is partially floored for storage items.
-The roof is constructed of timber rafters and joists with a traditional timber sarking.
-The roof timbers are of mixed vintage and have been altered in the past with some of the timber collar beams being raised to allow for head height access.
-Only a limited inspection was possible of the roof space due to the volume of insulation materials laid between the ceiling joists and the lack of flooring to all areas of the roof space.
+The roof is mainly pitched, clad in pantiles incorporating slates to the dormer projections and wallhead area.
+There is also a section of flat roof to the rear which appears to be finished in bituminous felt although this could not be seen from ground level.
+Access into the available roof space area is gained via a trap hatch within the first-floor shower room ceiling.
+There is no loft light nor ladder provided.
+The roof is constructed of timber rafters and joists with old lath sarking.
+Only a very limited head and shoulders inspection was possible due to the volume of insulation materials.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are generally of cast iron materials.
-Rainwater fittings are generally of cast iron materials.
+Rainwater fittings are of cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original ground floor main walls are of solid stone construction although there are sections of infill brick walling in places.
-The first floor is built up in a cavity brick construction with all parts of the outer leaf finished in roughcast with a painted smooth render at the base course.
+External walls appear to be a mixture of solid stone and cavity brick construction, roughcast externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows to the property are fitted with replacement uPVC framed double glazed units.
-The front and rear entrance doors are of timber materials.
+The windows to the property are fitted with timber framed single glazed units.
+The entrance doors are of timber.

 External decorations Visually inspected.
-The various external components of the property have been finished with paint and low maintenance uPVC materials.
+The various external components to the property have a painted finish.